Below are my major narrative works. Most of them are a part of Moribund.

 Something that doesn't want us to belong, either.

-Ghost River is a little story about the Agua Fria river here in Arizona.
-It’s also a story about things that were, getting lost, and reckoning with a canyon that really, really doesn’t want you to be there.
+Ghost River was a mixed-media webcomic that ran from October of 2018 to August 2020.
+It was little story about the Agua Fria river here in Arizona.
+It was also a story about things that were, getting lost, and reckoning with a canyon that really, really doesn’t want you to be there.
 Written for Those Who Went Missing.